 Can you store camping gear in the garage?
 The first place many people look to is the garage.
 Camping stuff can be dirty, and a garage seems appropriate, right?
 But, of course, this depends on the climate you live in.

-We have lived in both wet, cold climates and extremely hot and dry areas.
+We have lived in wet, cold climates and extremely hot and dry areas.
 We have had mold on tents, and we have also had tent gear practically disintegrate from the heat.

 We have learned the hard way how important camping gear storage can be.